passaH2O/pygeoflood/doc/contribute.rst

 Development
 -----------

-To obtain an editable version of the code, clone and install in editable mode:
+Clone and install in editable mode:

 .. code-block:: bash